Kinematics: Acceleration

 Thus, acceleration is the first derivative of the velocity vector and the second derivative of the position vector of that particle.
-Note that in a non-rotating frame of reference, the derivatives of the coordinate directions are not considered as their directions and magnitudes are constants.
+In a non-rotating frame of reference, the derivatives of the coordinate directions are not considered as their directions and magnitudes are constants.

 The magnitude of the acceleration of an object is the magnitude |a| of its acceleration vector.
 It is a scalar quantity:

 Relative position vector

 A relative position vector is a vector that defines the position of one point relative to another.
 It is the difference in position of the two points.